dell/terraform-powerflex-modules/modules/user/README.md

 - `newUserName` (String) The name of the user.
 - `userPassword` (String) Password of the user.
 - `userRole` (String) The role of the user.
 Accepted values are 'Administrator', 'Monitor', 'Configure', 'Security', 'FrontendConfig', 'BackendConfig'.
-- `mdmusername` (String) Primary MDM username required for connecting to the Primary MDM.
+- `mdmUserName` (String) Primary MDM username required for connecting to the Primary MDM.
-- `mdmpassword` (String) Primary MDM password required for connecting to the Primary MDM.
+- `mdmPassword` (String) Primary MDM password required for connecting to the Primary MDM.
-- `mdmhost` (String) Primary MDM host required for connecting to the Primary MDM.
+- `mdmHost` (String) Primary MDM host required for connecting to the Primary MDM.
 - `newPassword` (String) New password required for the first login

 ### Outputs